logikfabrik/uJet/docs/source/working_with_properties.rst

 UIHintAttribute
 ^^^^^^^^^^^^^^^
-Use the `UIHintAttribute` attribute to specify the property editor used in the Umbraco back office.
-The property editor is inferred by the property type by default, but can be overridden using this attribute.
+Use the `UIHintAttribute` attribute to specify the Umbraco data type used.
+The Umbraco data type is inferred by the .NET property type by default, but can be overridden using this attribute.

 .. code-block:: csharp